LXiao2015/zk_python/README.md

-Make sure that zookeeper for c has been installed.
+Make sure that you have installed zookeeper for c.
+First download from the official website https://mirrors.tuna.tsinghua.edu.cn/apache/zookeeper/.
+Then install it.
 ```
 cd src/c
 ./configure